remix-run/remix/docs/start/tutorial.md

 First problem this highlights is we might have gotten the param's name wrong between the file name and the code (maybe you changed the name of the file!).
 Invariant is a handy function for throwing an error with a custom message when you anticipated a potential issue with your code.

-Next, the `useLoaderData<typeof loader>()` now knows that we got a contact or `null` (maybe there is no contact with that ID).
+Remix, the `useLoaderData<typeof loader>()` now knows that we got a contact or `null` (maybe there is no contact with that ID).
 This potential `null` is cumbersome for our component code and the TS errors are flying around still.

 We could account for the possibility of the contact being not found in component code, but the webby thing to do is send a proper 404.
 We can do that in the loader and solve all of our problems at once.